 There are several red coloured species that needs close inspection to identify correctly.

 - Macrodiplax cora.
-Coastal Pennant: Wings clear, except for small amber patch at base of hindwings.
-Abdomen bright red with along top strongly contrasting black hour glass shaped stripe of varying width, broken at each segmental joint.
+Coastal Pennant: Wings clear, except for small amber patch at base of hind wings.
+Abdomen bright red with along top strongly contrasting black hour glass shaped stripe of varying width, broken at each segment joint.